Mbafor/Nexvo/backend/README.md

 # Backend API

-This folder contains the backend API endpoints for the QuickCV application.
+This folder contains the backend API endpoints for the Nexvo application.

 ## Structure